standardgalactic/zet/_posts/2019-08-30-farewell-to-arm.md

   worrying about what would happen if Arm committed to using formal processor specs to generate everything.
   This would remove a lot of the redundancy in the specification development
-  process: no second model to compare againgst, less experience/skill needed to create tests, simulators, documentation, etc.
+  process: no second model to compare against, less experience/skill needed to create tests, simulators, documentation, etc.
   (My ["Who guards the guards?"]({{ site.url }}/papers/OOPSLA_17/) paper and my recent blog posts are part of what came out of that.)